onjoroge1/ai-bet/PAYMENT_SYSTEM_STATUS.md

 ---

-**🎯 The payment system is 90% complete - the webhook configuration is the final critical piece needed to make the entire flow work seamlessly!**
+**🎯 The payment system is now 100% functional.
+Continue to monitor logs and user feedback for any edge cases or improvements.**